What is the American Connections Program?

 Yes!
 Applicants for the American Connection Corps must have a strong connection to one of the below states.
 A strong connection could be: (a) where you were born and/or raised, (b) where your family resides, (c) where you went to, or currently attend, college, (d) somewhere you lived in the past, or (e) a place you are committed to make your home long term.

-Can I still apply if I am over the age of 30?
+Can I apply if I am not a young professional?

 I have lived in many different places.
 Where should I apply to serve?